 Check your file system

 Most webcam hackers rely on the limited knowledge of the average user.
-As a result, a lot of people who hack webcams don’t even try and hide their activities.
+As a result, a lot of people who hack webcams don’t even try to hide their activities.
 Find out where your webcam recordings folder is and check it.
-Look out for strange storage files – if you see videos that you didn’t record, you’ve probably been hacked.
+Look out for strange storage files — if you see videos you didn’t record, you’ve probably been hacked.

 -